lyteword/chspurgeon-tod/volume-5/psalm-107.md

 **Verse 20.** When George Wishart arrived at Dundee, where the plague was raging (1545), he caused intimation to be made that he would preach; and for that purpose chose his station upon the head of the East gate, the infected persons standing without, and those that were whole within.
 His text was Ps 107:20, *He sent his word and healed them*, etc., wherein he treated of the profit and comfort of God's word, the punishment that comes by contempt of it, the readiness of God's mercy to such as truly turn to him, and the happiness of those whom God takes from this misery, etc. By which sermon he so raised up the hearts of those that heard him, that they regarded not death, but judged them more happy that should then depart, rather than such as should remain behind, considering that they knew not whether they should have such a comforter with them.— *Samuel Clarke* (1599-1682), *in "A General Martyrologie."*

 **Verse 20.** *He sent his word.* The same expression occurs in Ps 147:15,18; compare Isa 55:11.
 We detect in such passages the first glimmering of St. John's doctrine of the agency of the personal Word.
 The Word by which the heavens were made, Ps 33:6, is seen to be not merely the expression of God's will, but his messenger mediating between himself and his creatures.
-It is interesting to compare with this the language of Elihu in the parallel passage of Job 33:23, where what is here ascribed to the agency of the Word is ascribed to that of the "mediating angel, or messenger."— *J.J.
-Stewart Perowne.*
+It is interesting to compare with this the language of Elihu in the parallel passage of Job 33:23, where what is here ascribed to the agency of the Word is ascribed to that of the "mediating angel, or messenger."— *J. J. Stewart Perowne.*

 **Verse 20.** *His word* who *healed them* was his essential Word, even the second person in the Godhead, our Lord Jesus Christ, the word who was made flesh and dwelt among us: of this divine Word it was foretold in the Old Testament, that he should arise with the glory of the morning sun, bringing healing in his wings for all our maladies; and accordingly the New Testament relates, that Jesus went about all Galilee, preaching the gospel of the kingdom, and healing ALL manner of sickness, and ALL manner of disease among the people.
 He healed the bodily disease miraculously, to prove that he was the Almighty Physician of the soul.
 And it is remarkable that he never rejected any person who applied to him for an outward cure, to demonstrate to us, that he would never cast out any person who should apply to him for a spiritual cure.— *William Romaine.*